psyphh/lslx/README.md

 ```

 # Bug Reporting
-If you find any bug, please mail psyphh@gmail.com.
+If you find any bug, please post it on https://github.com/psyphh/lslx/issues.